Overview

 Models

 Your agents support most of the models available in LiveKit Inference to construct a high-performance STT-LLM-TTS pipeline.
-Consult the documentation on Speech-to-text, Large language models, and Text-to-speech for more details on support models and voices.
+Consult the documentation on Speech-to-text, Large language models, and Text-to-speech for more details on supported models and voices.

 Actions

-Extend your agent's functionality with HTTP tools, which call external APIs and services.
+HTTP tools call external APIs and services.
 HTTP tools support the following features:

-- HTTP Method: GET, POST, PUT, DELETE, PATCH
+- HTTP Method:

-- Endpoint URL: The endpoint to call, with optional path parameters using a colon prefix, for example
+GET,POST,PUT,DELETE,PATCH - Endpoint URL: The endpoint to call, with optional path parameters using a colon prefix, for example

 - Headers: Optional HTTP headers for authentication or other purposes, with support for secrets and metadata.